 - you have applied for a USI on behalf of the learner.

 Some RTOs are exempt from providing full AVETMISS data under the National VET Provider Collection Data Requirements Policy.
 Where an exemption applies, you do not have to obtain a USI before issuing a qualification or statement of attainment.
 However, you must advise learners prior to enrolment or commencement of training or assessment that their achievements will not appear on their authenticated VET transcript or be available to them via the USI scheme.
+For more information on USI exemptions, please refer to the USI website.

 The NRT logo is used to promote and certify national vocational education and training leading to AQF qualifications or statements of attainment.